shrutzyadnik10/shrutzyadnik10/README.md

 <h2 align="left">Hi 👋!
-My name is Shruti Yadnik and I'm a Full Stack Web Developer from Pune, India </h2>
+My name is Shruti Yadnik and I'm a Full Stack Web Developer from India </h2>

 ###